bmink/esp_rotary/README.md

 ```

 We start in IDLE, when both pins are inactive.
 When the rotary encoder is
-turned, the state machine will 100start advancing in the direction indicated by
+turned, the state machine will start advancing in the direction indicated by
 the pin values.
 Due to bounce, during each state change it may oscillate back
 and forth between the states a number of times.